storozhilov/mariadb-enterprise/README.md

   `mysql_service` instance.
 Useful when configuring clients on the same machine to talk over socket and skip the networking stack.
   Defaults to a calculated value based on platform and instance name.

-- `version` - allows the user to select from the versions available for the platform, where applicable.
-When omitted, it will install the default MySQL version for the target platform.
-Available version numbers are `5.0`, `5.1`, `5.5`, `5.6`, and `5.7`, depending on platform.

 #### Actions